-Bitcoin vs Ethereum: Understanding the BTC/ETH Conversion Rate
+Bitcoin vs Ethereum: Understanding the BTC/ETH Conversion Rate in 2026

 Bitcoin and Ethereum are the two largest cryptocurrencies by market capitalization, and the conversion rate between them is one of the most closely watched metrics in the crypto space.
 Whether you hold BTC and are considering converting some to ETH, or you are simply curious about how these two assets move relative to each other, understanding the BTC/ETH rate gives you insight that dollar-denominated prices alone cannot provide.